 or 8 day

 trips.
 This gives you and others around you the best chance to acclimatize as best you can, enjoy the climb up Kilimanjaro

 Also putting in the conditioning training prior to the trip is essential

 .
 You will be walking with 5kg+/ 12lbs on your back for 7 or 8 days in a row.
 The ideal preparation is multi-day hiking at home and along with endurance training long and slow walking up hill on a stairmaster or treadmill with a heavier backpack than you will have on the mountain.
 This builds extra conditioning in your body to be able to cope with long days of hiking.

 Once you go above 10,000 feet your body will be producing more red blood cells to move oxygen effectively around the body to your muscles.
 If you condition your body to carry more weight prior to the trip then your body becomes used to being under pressure.
 The muscles adapt to the hard work walking up hill with weight on your back and will help in your preparation and vital physical conditioning at high altitude.
 High heart rates and interval training help, but only when you have put in months of base training and improve your endurance capacity.

-Walking up and down hills for 10 hours a week on a treadmill and especially out on the hills.
+Walking up and down hills for 10 hours a week on a stair master or treadmill and especially out on the hills.
 You will get the conditioning in your body and muscles.
-Always revert to your doctor and fitness instructor and test your fitness first and get a good starting point before over loading your body with too much stress and training.
+Always revert to your doctor and fitness instructor and test your fitness first and get a good starting point before over loading your body with too much stress (weight) and training.